 This Cisco ASA training workshop is two intensive days filled with hands-on lab exercises where you'll learn how to reset the administrator password (even when you don't know it), how to build a basic firewall configuration from scratch in the command-line and in the GUI.
 Once you've finished building the configuration, you get lots of hands-on practice in how to manage it.
 You'll learn how to write and manage access-control lists, how to set up three different kinds of VPNs, a DMZ, and a lot more.
 You'll practice backing-up and restoring your configuration files and the firewall's operating system image.
 We'll show you how to set up centralized logging with a syslog server.
 You'll practice configuring login banners.
 You'll configure local usernames and privilege levels, plus you'll practice using Active Directory for authentication.
 You'll set up a DHCP server for automatic address assignment.
 You'll practice building three types of VPNs including site-to-site, remote access AnyConnect VPN, and a clientless Web VPN.
 You'll build a DMZ with a Web server and a print server.
 You'll even practice port-scanning to test for vulnerabilities.
-We'll show you how to configure various types of filtering and you'll actually practice configuring filters to block Java applets.

 - Practice password recovery techniques for the Cisco ASA security appliance

 - Practice two techniques for building a basic firewall configuration from scratch

 - Gain an understanding of logging configurations and practice using syslog with the security appliance